djy412/C3U-Multi-View_Clustering/README.md

-# Contrastive Common and Unique Deep Embedded Clustering
+# C3U-MVC: Contrastive-Complementary Common and Unique Multi-View Clustering

 A PyTorch implementation of a **multi-view deep clustering framework** that learns disentangled **shared** and **view-specific** latent representations for unsupervised clustering.